sahilvermadev/mapx/docs/SERVICE_DEDUPLICATION_README.md

 # Service Deduplication System

-This document describes the service deduplication system implemented for the MapX recommendation platform.
+This document describes the service deduplication system implemented for the recce_ recommendation platform.
 The system automatically deduplicates and links recommendations for the same service provider across users, even if they use slightly different names.

 ## 🎯 Core Objectives